marl1/aiAmy/README.md

 # aiAmy

 A little desktop AI pet that lives on the desktop.
-Still very WIP.
+Still very WIP, no release yet!

 ![Amy the desktop pet saying "Hello from Amy!" and answering "I'm fine" to "how are you".](amy_for_readme.gif)